VladRafli/VladRafli/README.md

 # Hello World! 😁👋

 * 👦 I'm Rafli Athala Jaskandi (he/him) aka VladRafli (on Github).
 * 🖥 Computer Science at Bina Nusantara University.
+(8th semester.
+Last year.)
 * 🔐 Majors on Cyber Security.
-* 🏢 Intern at PT.
-Indomobil Finance as Full Stack Developer
+* 🏢 Self Employed.
+Not accepting full-time job at the moment.
 * 👨‍🏫 Available to be Front End Mentor.
 * 🎯 Targeting to become a Full Stack Developer.
 * 🤩 Open to great projects.